-Why is vitamin D important for your health?
+Why is vitamin D important for health?

-Vitamin D’s main purpose is to help your body absorb calcium from food.
+Vitamin D’s main purpose is to help the body absorb calcium from food.
 If you don’t have enough vitamin D, you may develop soft, thin, brittle bones.
 This is called rickets in children and osteopaenia in adults.

 Together, vitamin D and calcium protect older people from developing osteoporosis.